Student Employment Handbook

 Keep your electronic timecard up to date.

-Monitor the hours you have left to work.
+Monitor the hours you have left to work using the Earnings Report.
+This report will show you the amount that you have earned (Earned Including Pending) and the amount that you have left to earn (Amount Left to Earn Including Pending).
 Talk to your supervisor about increasing your work study award before your award runs out.
 You will not be able to log hours if your award is exceeded.

 Represent yourself and Cornell College in a professional manner and maintain the confidentiality of student and College records to which you may have access.